Vernon County Normal Alumni Club holds final reunion

-The 33rd, and final, reunion for the alumni of the Vernon County Normal School/Vernon County Teachers College was held at Borgens Café in Westby, Saturday, July 24.
+The 33rd, and final, reunion for the alumni of the Vernon County Normal School/Vernon County Teachers College was held last weekend in Westby

 Krause read a proclamation from Gov. Tony Evers, and presented the plaque to Ken Deaver, chairperson of the alumni club.